 In the aftermath of the Payes case, the Supreme Court also restored benefits retroactively to Gregory Kochanowicz, a manager at a state liquor store who was by a masked gun man and taped to a chair during an April 2008 robbery.
 Mr. Kochanowicz’s claim was denied because the Liquor Control Board argued that robberies were a “normal working condition” and, therefore his resulting mental injury (PTSD, same injury as Trooper Payes suffered) was not compensable.

 Many lawyers think that you have to be “mental” to take a “mental-mental” claim as a workers’ compensation attorney.
 Lawyers are reluctant to handle these cases because of the high burden of proof and the difficulty involved in establishing their case.
-I have not shied away from “mental-mental” cases and represented two injured workers who had cases very similar to the Kochanowicz case.
+I will not shied away from “mental-mental” cases and represented two injured workers who had cases very similar to the Kochanowicz case.

 My cases were similar to the Kochanowicz case and both involved armed robberies; one at a bank, and one at a drug store.
 Both of my clients clearly had suffered mental injuries that included PTSD, anxiety and insomnia, yet, the employers denied benefits in both cases.
 Ultimately, both of my clients received favorable lump sum settlements and entered into a Compromise and Release Agreements with their employers, but not before several hearings and doctors’ depositions were conducted.